ZikZhao/Computer-Graphics-2025/README.md

 ### Photon Map Performance

 The photon map is built asynchronously on a background thread.
 Progress is displayed in the console.
-Typical build time is 0.1-0.5 seconds for 50,000 stored photons.
-It may goes up to 10 seconds if there are multiple refractive objects placed on the scene which significantly enlarge the bounding box of them.
-The renderer remains interactive during photon tracing.
+Build times are typically 0.1-0.5 seconds but may **extend** to ~10 seconds for scenes with complex refractive geometry that expands the photon emission bounding box.

 ### Video Recording